omerfarukonder/Projects/README.md

 Here are my machine learning projects.

-For any questions, please contact me by omerosmetu@gmail.com
+For more information, please contact me by omerosmetu@gmail.com.